USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- USC and its opponents have gone over the current 51-point total in three of four games (75%) this season.
+- USC and its opponents have combined to score more than 51 points in three of four games this season.

 - Colorado's games have yet to go over 51 points this season.

-- The combined points per game average of the two teams, 46.3, is 4.7 points fewer than Saturday's over/under.
+- Saturday's total is 4.7 points higher than the combined 46.3 PPG average of the two teams.

-- This contest's over/under is 3.5 points above the 47.5 these two squads combine to surrender per game this season.
+- The 47.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 51 total in this contest.

-- Trojans games this season feature an average total of 59.5 points, a number 8.5 points higher than Saturday's over/under.
+- The average total in Trojans games this season is 59.5, 8.5 points above Saturday's over/under of 51.

 - The 51 total in this game is 2.8 points higher than the 48.2 average total in Buffaloes games this season.